 “No” is one of my favorite words.
 When you say no to what doesn’t serve you, you say yes to something else.
 In this case, you’re saying yes to making time to work on your passion project.

 Remember this: It is OK to politely decline invitations that do not really appeal to you.
-(And Muse Editor-in-Chief Adrian Granzella Larssen has templates on how to do that here.)
+(And Muse Editor-at-Large Adrian Granzella Larssen has templates on how to do that here.)
 Let’s say you’re a social butterfly: Well, if you just turn down just one activity each week—be it networking or just happy hour with friends—that’s another few hours you just made for yourself.

 3. Split Your Errands Up Over the Week